 Pursuant to NRS 388A.330, the Charter Contract may be terminated by the Authority if the Authority determines that the committee to form the charter school or charter management organization, as applicable, or any member of the committee to form the charter school or charter management organization, as applicable, or the governing body of the charter school has at any time made a material misrepresentation or omission concerning any information disclosed to the Authority

-Pursuant to NRS 388A.330, the Charter Contract may be terminated by the Authority if the Authority determines that the charter school operates a high school that has a graduation rate for the immediately preceding school year that is less than 60 percent;
+Notwithstanding NRS 388A.330, the Charter Contract may not be terminated by the Authority if the Authority determines that the charter school operates a high school that has a graduation rate for the immediately preceding school year that is less than 60 percent;

-For the graduating cohorts, as defined by NAC 389.0246, of 2016-2017 academic year, 2017-2018 academic year, and 2018-2019 academic year the Charter School’s Charter Contract shall not be eligible for termination based on a graduation rate, as calculated by the Nevada Department of Education, below 60%.
-However, the Charter School shall be eligible for reconstitution of its governing board if its graduation rate is below the 2018-19 benchmark established by this section.
-Graduation rate benchmarks: the Charter School Performance Framework for the Charter School.
+For the graduating cohorts, as defined by NAC 389.0246, of 2017-2018 academic year, and 2018-2019 academic year the Charter School’s Charter Contract shall not be eligible for termination, appointment of a receiver or board reconstitution based on a graduation rate, as calculated by the Nevada Department of Education, below 60%.
+Graduation rate benchmarks for the Charter School shall be as follows:

 Academic Year Cohort 2017-18: 49%

 Academic Year Cohort 2018-19: 60%

+Achievement of or failure to achieve these academic year benchmarks for 2017-18 and 2018-19 will be a material factor for consideration relevant in any renewal proceedings.
+This section shall not restrict the Charter School’s ability to present information relative to this or any other issue for any renewal proceedings.

+If the Charter School fails to meet the 2017-18 benchmark, the Charter School shall not be allowed to enroll any students in the 11th or 12th grade cohorts and shall limit its total high school enrollment to no more than 1,200 students provided that no students enrolled shall be forced to withdraw as a result of the cap.
+If the Charter School meets the 2017-18 benchmark, it shall be permitted to request the Executive Director of the Authority allow it to impose caps on the 11th and 12th grade cohorts such that some enrollment in those grades would be permitted; however, the Executive Director’s decision on such request shall be final with no right to challenge or appeal the decision.